Playing recorded music in class

 Infringing copies of recorded music

 There is a lot of music available on the internet.
 Unfortunately, much of it is illegal, in the sense that the people offering it are not the legitimate owners, and have no authority to make copies available to you or to sell them to you.
-If you are found to have illegal music files on your computer, you could face disciplinary action for a breach of the university’s Acceptable Use of Information Technology Resources Policy.
+If you are found to have illegal music files on your computer, you could face disciplinary action for a breach of the university's Acceptable Use of Information and Communications Technology Resources Policy.
 You should understand that sound recordings made or copied under the Tertiary Music Licence for the educational purpose of QUT must not be used or copied for other purposes.
 For your own protection, you would be wise to have some form of identification or separate storage of these copies.
 Strict adherence to the notice and labelling requirements should assist.